 In the past, federal funds have been derived from the Transportation Equity Act for the Twenty-First Century (TEA-21) which included two primary financing programs for local projects: the Surface Transportation Program (STP) and the Congestion Mitigation and Air Quality Program (CMAQ).
 On July 29, 2005, Congress passed the reauthorization of the Transportation Bill - Safe, Accountable, Flexible and Efficient (SAFE), a six-year bill through 2009.
 On June 29, 2012 Congress passed H.R.
-4348, Moving Ahead for Progress in the 21st Century (MAP 21) and was signed into law the following.
-MAP 21 was enacted on July 6, 2012, and reauthorized Federal surface transportation programs through September 30, 2014.
+4348, Moving Ahead for Progress in the 21st Century (MAP 21) and was signed into law.
+MAP 21 was enacted on July 6, 2012, and was subsequently reauthorized and extended on several occasions.
+The latest reauthorization was approved on May 19, 2015 extending MAP-21 to July 31, 2015.